 “What we need to question is bricks, concrete, glass, our table manners, our utensils, our tools, the way we spend our time, our rhythms.
 To question that which seems to have ceased forever to astonish us.
 We live, true, we breathe, true; we walk, we go downstairs, we sit at a table in order to eat, we lie down on a bed on order to sleep.
 How?
 Where?
 When?
 Why? ― Georges Perec: L’Infra Ordinaire

-I use clay for its conceptual and transformative properties.
-One of the most important techniques I use throughout my work to support my ideas is slip dipping.
-I mostly use clothes, clothing and certain textural qualities of cloth as my substrate to dip in porcelain slip.
-I utilize cloth as a reference to things that are familiar to us in our daily lives – the zig-zag of corduroy, or a zipper, lace, the loops of a knit sweater.
-Slip dipping invests a given material or object and creates a protective layer of clay.
-Still in its raw state, the fluidity of the cloth is held in suspension and becomes timeless, unmoving.
-The slip is easily cracked open or dissolved by water to reveal the underlying core of fabric – breakable and impermanent.
-In its fired state, the original material is lost, leaving a detailed hollow porcelain shell.
+I like the idea of slip entombing an object to create a delicate, protective layer of clay.
+While the porcelain is in its raw state, the fluidity of the cloth is held in suspension and becomes timeless, unmoving.
+The slip is easily cracked open or dissolved by water to reveal the underlying core of fabric – it is breakable and impermanent, like our recollections.
+In its fired state, the original cloth material is lost, leaving a detailed hollow porcelain shell.
+Once fired, it is now permanent.
 Its thin shell is perhaps more fragile in its permanent fired-state, and more easily broken by gravity or the slightest misstep than before.
-For the work, this duality found in the fragility and absence or disappearance of matter is as equally crucial as the tangible ceramic material left after the firing.
+For the work, this fragility and absence or disappearance of matter is as equally crucial as the tangible ceramic material left after the firing.
 The hollow space is much like a memory, something without mass, but still having an indelible weight.